dmiller/clojure-clr-next/_posts/2023-01-08-consideration.md

 ## The good news

 Feeling the burn?
 The good news is that this is probably the nastiest bit of analysis we have to do on the data structure side.  we can illustrate all this with a 'simple' implementation of `Cons` that pulls together all these pieces.
 With that under our belts, when we implement more complicated data structures, such as hash array mapped tries with persistence, we can focus on the inherit complexity of the data structure itself;  slotting it into the ecosystem will be an easy task.

+## Even better news

+We'll take the time in the next few posts to show how to implement simple versions of some collections types -- cons cells, maps, etc. -- before approaching this whole mess in gory detail.